jumkid/k8s-dep/README.md

 imagePullPolicy: IfNotPresent
 ```

-In case of anything wrong, you could restart the image
+In case of anything wrong, you could access the pod or restart the image
 ```
+kubectl exec -it <pod_name> -- /bin/bash

 kubectl -n <network> rollout restart deployment <project_name>
 ```